RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 While running the oldev container, gunicorn is configured to auto-reload modified files.
 To see the effects of your changes in the running container, the following apply:

-Editing python files or web templates => simply save the file, gunicorn will auto-reload it.
+* Editing python files or web templates => simply save the file, gunicorn will auto-reload it.
-Working on frontend css or js => you must run docker-compose exec web make css js.
+* Working on frontend css or js => you must run `docker-compose exec web make css js`.
 This will re-generate the assets in the persistent ol-build volume mount, so the latest changes will be available between stopping / starting and removing web containers.
-Note, if you want to view the generated output you will need to attach to the container (docker-compose exec web bash) to examine the files in the volume, not in your local dir.
+  * If you want to view the generated output you will need to attach to the container (`docker-compose exec web bash`) to examine the files in the volume, not in your local dir.
-Adding or changing core dependencies => you will most likely need to rebuild both olbase and oldev images.
+* Adding or changing core dependencies => you will most likely need to rebuild both olbase and oldev images.
 This shouldn't happen too frequently.
 If you are making this sort of change, you will know exactly what you are doing

 ## Working with CSS